How To Stop Your Cat From Scratching The Door

-The cat deterrent spray is motion activated and covers a distance of up to 3 feet.
+The cat deterrent spray is motion-activated and covers a distance of up to 3 feet.
 All you need to do is place it in front of any door which your kitty likes and let it do its magic.
-It will active itself when it detects the feline’s movement and will release an odorless burst of air which will repel your pet.
+It will activate itself when it detects the feline’s movement and will release an odorless burst of air that will repel your pet.

 The unpleasant feeling of the sudden air burst will keep the cat away each time it tries to scratch the door and your pet will eventually learn that approaching the door isn’t in its best interest.

 The product is affordable, effective, and easily replaced with a refill.

 You can also use double-sided tape for your doors.
 Cats hate the sticky feeling and they’ll easily be discouraged from clawing anything sticky.
 Furniture strips can also do the trick as they can be placed on any type of surface – from soft fabrics to wooden countertops.

 Of course, your pet may simply be scratching the door out of the need to exercise and maintain his nails.
 Keeping your cat’s nails in good condition is an essential part of the mandatory grooming process.

 Buying several scratching posts and making your home cat-friendly with lots of cat toys, scratchers, and cat trees will guarantee that your feline furball will be well-entertained and less tempted to claw the doors.